SophieMcGee/the-treasure-quest/README.md

 * Educational Resources and Feedback
     * Expand the feedback system to provide detailed explanations for each answer, potentially linking to external educational resources for further learning.
 This would enhance the educational value of the game.
 * Social Media Pages
-    * Currenntly, the social media pages have not been developed, in the future these would be added and linked to the game icons.
+    * Currently, the social media pages have not been developed, in the future these would be added and linked to the game icons.